Nonlinear Stability of Planar Vortex Patches in an ideal fluid: Abstract

 \section{Abstract}

-We prove nonlinear stability of planar vortex patches concentrating at a strict local minimum point of the Robin function in a bounded domain.
-These vortex patches are stationary solutions of the 2-D incompressible Euler equations.
-This is achieved by showing that they are strict local maximizers of the kinetic energy among isovortical patches.
+In this paper, we prove nonlinear stability of planar vortex patches concentrated near an isolated minimum point of the Robin function in a general bounded domain.
+These vortex patches are stationary solutions of the two-dimensinal incompressible Euler equations.
+The result is obtained by showing that these concentrated vortex patches are in fact isolated maximizers of the kinetic energy among isovortical patches.